-If you’re a registered nurse looking to return to patient care, new opportunities abound.
+If you’re a registered nurse or allied travel healthcare professional looking to return to patient care, new opportunities abound.
 Perhaps you’re looking to return to your original place of practice or are interested in trying out travel nursing.
 Either way, you’ll definitely have some catching up to do.

 Whether you’ve been out of the nursing field for the last six months or the last sixteen years, there are a number of crucial tasks you must tackle before clocking in for your first shift—from updating your license and resume to networking with past and potential colleagues.
 Especially if you have an interest in a career in travel healthcare, there may be additional things to consider.